MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 For delta printers the situation is similar.
 It is necessary to have grid points defined that can be filled covering the entirety of `DELTA_PRINTABLE_RADIUS`, but there should also be a 'border' of valid mesh points that lie just outside the printable radius.
 This ensures that every grid cell within the printable radius will have all four of its corners defined.

-So however bed size and printable radius are defined, make sure that your mesh grid is defined so that a full circle of 'extra' mesh points lie outside of the printable radius.
+Regardless of the manner in which bed size and printable radius are defined, make sure your mesh grid is defined so that a full circle of 'extra' mesh points lie outside of the printable radius.

 **3-point probe positions** - If you plan to use 3-point probing to 'touch up' the orientation of a saved mesh then you will also need to make sure that the 3-point leveling probe points are all accessible by your probe.